 Medicaid eligibility requirements

 Medicaid eligibility depends on your income, household size, age, and family status — and the specific rules differ by state.
-The program covers over 77.9 million Americans, per CMS, making it the single largest source of health coverage in the country.
-But meeting the general criteria is only the starting point.
-Which income methodology applies to you, whether your state has expanded Medicaid under the ACA, and whether you fall into a federally required eligibility group all factor into whether you qualify.
+The program and CHIP together cover about 73.9 million Americans, per CMS, making Medicaid the single largest source of health coverage in the country.
+Meeting the general criteria is only the starting point: which income methodology applies to you, whether your state has expanded Medicaid under the ACA, and whether you fall into a federally required eligibility group all factor into whether you qualify.

 Who Medicaid is required to cover